-Check if fruit is ripe with the Fruit Pic / Ripe Pen
+Check if fruit is ripe with the Ripe Pen

-The Fruit Pic is an amazing little device that helps to determine if fruit is ripe and ready to eat.
+The Ripe Pen is an amazing little device that helps to determine if fruit is ripe and ready to eat.
 Traditional methods of smelling and feeling and watching for the right color are great methods, but to me they are to subjective.
 They are not accurate enough, especially with hard skin fruit like cantaloupe and avocado.

-Using the Fruit Pic provides a consistent, measurable method of confirming that fruit is ready to eat.
+Using the Ripe Pen provides a consistent, measurable method of confirming that fruit is ready to eat.
 A spring loaded probe indicates texture of the fruit, by the degree of spring-back after injection.

 The Ripe Pen is minimally invasive so that the fruit can continue to ripen.

 How often do we cut open an unripe or over-ripe cantaloupe, avacado, peach or pear and then throw it out ?
 The world wide amount of food that is wasted every year is close to a third of what is produced.

 The Ripe Pen was invented in an attempt to reduce food waste, get more value from groceries and taste fruit the way it should taste.

 Curiosities: Why do fruits such as peaches and melons stop ripening when they are cut open?